 From 1960 it was owned and run by Rolls Royce PLC as a private hotel to entertain foreign dignitaries.
 The current owners purchased it from Rolls Royce in 2017.

-Seven en suite rooms with Hypnos beds ensure a comfortable stay here in the South Gloucestershire countryside.
-The 35 foot drawing room, panelled study with its original tudor feature ceiling and grounds are also open to our clientele.
-Following an AA inspection in August 2018 Old Church Farm was awarded the Gold Award with 5 Stars – the highest accolade in Great Britain.
-At the same time we picked up awards for breakfast and dinner.
+Five en suite rooms with Hypnos beds ensure a comfortable stay here in the South Gloucestershire countryside.
+The 35 foot drawing room, panelled study with its original Tudor feature ceiling and grounds are also open to our clientele.

-A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue.
-Stay for as little as one night or book the entire property outright for family get-togethers, business conferences and weddings.
+A separate conference facility with 3 meeting rooms caters to business visitors and the skittle alley is a great party venue or training room.

 Easily accessible from the M4 or M5 – Filton (10 mins), Bath (30 mins), Bristol (15 mins) and Cardiff (45 mins) are popular destinations from Old Church Farm.